MAY 2026

 Where the money goes

-Seattle Parks & Recreation total budget versus dedicated off-leash area spending, 2016–2026.
+SPR total budget versus dedicated off-leash area spending, 2016–2026.
 Absolute dollars, percentages, per-dog figures, Cycle 1 vs. Cycle 2 comparison, and a peer-city transparency table showing why the comparison is so difficult.
 Every row sourced.

 Read the budget analysis →